 Drag the required column and Drop at the position you want to place.
 For the demonstration purpose, we are dragging Country Column to the second position (after geography Key).

-Now you can see the Country names at the second position
+Now you can see the Country names in the second position

 Alternatively, right-click on the column name that you want to move will open the context menu.
 Please select the Move and then select Right, Left, To End, or To Beginning option